 We have been contacted a couple of times now on Twitter about replacement French doors and the need for a FENSA certificate.
-So lets look at a typical question on this subject:
+So let's look at a typical question on this subject:

-I had a conservatory built back in '98 and had the existing wooden French windows between the house and the conservatory kept.
+"I had a conservatory built back in '98 and had the existing wooden French windows between the house and the conservatory kept.
 However, in 2002 I had these removed.

 I am now selling the house and I need to put windows back.
-I have bought some windows and have now hung them myself, putting the conservatory back to how it was in 98.
+I have bought some windows and have now hung them myself, putting the conservatory back to how it was in '98.
 The house buyers solicitor is now requesting a FENSA certificate for the installation, which I obviously don't have.

 My question is, do I actually need one?
-After all I have replaced the windows that were there back in 98.
-My second question is do I need them for single glazed doors, which is what I have used?
+After all I have replaced the windows that were there back in '98.
+My second question is do I need them for single glazed doors, which is what I have used?"

-Ok, well first things first, these are essentially replacement doors.
-You may ask why?
-Well that is because they replace the original footprint of the property.
-Because they are replacement doors, certification will need to be provided to the house buyers solicitor (and it is why the solicitor is asking for these).
-So for anybody out there reading this thinking, I was going to do that&. then remember; the easiest option is to have a FENSA registered installer to supply and fit the new doors.
+Well first things first, these are essentially replacement doors.
+If you're wondering why, it's because they replace the original footprint of the property.
+Because they are replacement doors, certification will need to be provided to the house buyer's solicitor (and it is why the solicitor is asking for these).
+So, for anybody out there reading this thinking, 'I was going to do that', then remember; the easiest option is to have a FENSA registered installer to supply and fit the new doors.
 In that case, you would receive your certificate and there would be no issues.